LCAV/pyroomacoustics/README.rst

 Faced with this difficult situation, **pyroomacoustics** can save the day by simulating the environment of the Christ Church cathedral!

-Pyroomacoustics is a pure python package for audio signal processing for indoor applications.
-It was developped as a fast prototyping platform for beamforming algorithms in indoor scenarios.
 At the core of the package is a room impulse response generator based on the image source model that can handle

 * Convex and non-convex rooms
 * 2D/3D rooms

+Both a pure python implementation and a C accelerator are included for maximum speed and compatibility.

 The philosophy of the package is to abstract all necessary elements of an experiment using object oriented programming concept.
 Each of these elements